MartinDo24/Analyze-Business-Performance-Metrics-for-Strategic-Insights-Business-Operations-Power-BI/README.md

 ✔️ Recommendation 3: Review Chuck Magee’s sales process and provide training or support to minimize returns, while leveraging the low overall return rate as a competitive advantage.

-✔️ Recommendation 2: Investigate quality issues with Zebra GX420t and Holmes Filter, and implement targeted market strategies for Japan, Mexico, and the North region to reduce returns

-✔️ Recommendation 3: Review Chuck Magee’s sales process and provide training or support to minimize returns, while leveraging the low overall return rate as a competitive advantage.